fnalways/terminus-docs/docs/how-to/terminus/setup/install/windows.md

       ```bash
       sudo nano /etc/hosts
       192.168.xx.xx  ubuntu
-      # Bind your local IP with Ubuntu host.
+      # Replace with your actual local IP and your host name.
       ```

       d.
 Reboot your Ubuntu to ensure the changes take effect.